incoresemi/river_core/docs/source/overview.rst

 .. figure:: _static/River.png
     :align: center

-    RIVER CORE Overview Flow
+    RiVer Core Overview Flow

-RIVER CORE splits the verification flow into the following stages:
+RiVer Core splits the verification flow into the following stages:

 1. **Test Generation**: This phase uses multiple user configured generators of different kind to generate tests and create a combined test-list.
 This now